tcgerlach/tcgerlach/README.md

 - 👮‍♂️ I am studying for a PhD in Criminal Justice / Homeland Security
 - 💰 I'm studying to become a Certified Anti-Money Laundering Specialist
 - :atom: I am learning how to program quantum computers
-- ✈️ I am studying for a Recreational Pilot Certificate
 - 🥋 I'm training for a 4th degree Master Black Belt